Master Engineering Systems: Automotive Systems Full-time

 Automotive Systems: quick facts

-This automotive master program gives you the fundamentals of modelling and control systems.
+This automotive master track gives you the fundamentals of modeling and control systems.
 It also gives you lots of options to specialize within the automotive field.
-Interested in developments in smart vehicles?
-Smart infrastructure?
-Powertrains?
-Engines and Emissions?
-Vehicle dynamics?
-Or perhaps data analytics?
+Interested in developments in green mobility, smart mobility or advanced vehicle dynamics and control?
 It’s your choice.
 Finally, you get to apply your knowledge and skills in a major project.
 The setting?
 Either industry or research.

 An automotive master degree gives you access to a broad field.
 You could work in research, design, development, production or evaluation.
 You have a deep understanding of vehicle systems and components.
 But also solid communication and project management skills.
 This puts you in a great place for a rewarding career in this industry.